Food is one of the main reasons I love to travel. It’s probably one of the main reasons I love life!

 But sometimes it’s not all about me (shocking I know!).

 If you like lamb, make sure to try some in New Zealand.
-It’s apparently very popular.
+It’s very popular!

 It’s impossible to talk about the land of Kiwis and not mention the kiwifruit.